 - creating texts in spoken, written and digital forms for different purposes and audiences.

-Through the course of their primary and high school education, students develop literacy capability as they understand and interpret a wide range of texts, and create their own spoken, written, visual and digital texts.
+Through the course of their primary and high school education, students develop literacy capability as they understand and interpret a wide range of texts and create their own spoken, written, visual and digital texts.
 These processes involve students developing knowledge of text structures, grammar, vocabulary and spelling, and visual information.

-Another example is year 6 science, where students develop word knowledge and an understanding of text structures to describe their observations during investigations.
+Another example is in year 6 science, where students develop word knowledge and an understanding of text structures to describe their observations during investigations.
 They need to learn how to effectively communicate their findings in a variety of ways.

-In year 8 English, students learn to talk about and evaluate opinions and arguments about aspects of literary texts such as novels, films or magazine articles.
+In year 8 English, students learn to talk about and evaluate opinions and arguments on aspects of literary texts such as novels, films or magazine articles.
 They develop knowledge about text structure and grammar to state their opinions and points of view, and continue to expand their word knowledge to communicate more effectively.